amanzour/structure-informed-rna-inverse-design/README.md

 You're now ready to use econdary-structure-informed RNA Inverse Design.
 To design sequences based on a 3D structure, use the **tutorial.py** file, which uses the modified version of the **gRNAde.py** module.
 In order to train your own models from scratch, you still need to download and process raw RNA structures from RNAsolo ([instructions below](#downloading-data)).
-Second options is to use trained parameters.
-Parameters are available in the **checkpoints** directory.
-[The model trained using seqid split strategy](checkpoints/SIRD_ARv1_3state_seqid.h5) uses the data downloaded on August 1, 2024.
-There was a total of around 14 thousand structures were at resolution ≤ 4Å.
-For a comprehensive list of pdb files used for this training see [This list](data/2024-08-01-pdbs.txt).
+Second options is to use the already processed files:
+## Download processed files
+Download a pre-processed [`processed.pt`](https://people.sunypoly.edu/~manzoua/data/processed.pt) file and [`processed_df.csv`](https://people.sunypoly.edu/~manzoua/data/processed_df.csv) metadata, and place them into the `data/` directory.
+Also download different generated splits [`seqid_split.pt`](https://people.sunypoly.edu/~manzoua/data/seqid_split.pt) and [`structsim_v2_split.pt`](https://people.sunypoly.edu/~manzoua/data/structsim_v2_split.pt) into `data/`.
+Or you can just copy all content of https://people.sunypoly.edu/~manzoua/data/ into `data/`.
+The pre-processed files refer to all RNA structures from the PDB at ≤4A resolution (~15K 3D structures) downloaded via [RNASolo](https://rnasolo.cs.put.poznan.pl) on 1 August 2024.
+The text file `2024-08-01-pdbs.txt` contains the names of corresponding pdb files that were processed, here.

 ## Directory Structure and Usage